High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Introduction

-More recently, \cite{shi2016regression} studied the statistical inference and confidence intervals for $\beta^\ast$, \cite{wang2017structured} considered the subcomposition selection in compositional data regression via a tree-guided regularization method, and \cite{lu2018generalized} investigated the logistic regression of compositional data.
+and proposed to estimate $\beta^\ast$ through the constrained $l_1$ regularized estimator.
+More recently, \cite{shi2016regression} studied the statistical inference and confidence intervals for $\beta^\ast$; \cite{wang2017structured} considered the subcomposition selection in compositional data regression via a tree-guided regularization method.

 The direct application of Models \eqref{eq:log-contrast-aitchison} and \eqref{eq:log-contrast-lin} by normalizing sequencing read counts, i.e., using $Z_{ij} = W_{ij}/(\sum_{j=1}^p W_{ij})$ as covariates, has several drawbacks.
-Firstly, it ignores the fact that $Z_{ij}$'s are random realizations rather than true compositions of the components.
-In next-generation sequencing data, $Z_{ij}$ is the proportion of read count of component $j$ among all components in sample $i$, and is thus a transformation of discrete random variables that reflect the underlying true compositions with measurement errors.
+Firstly, it ignores the fact that the $Z_{ij}$'s are random realizations rather than true compositions of the components.
+In next-generation sequencing data, $Z_{ij}$ is the proportion of the read count of component $j$ among all components in sample $i$, and is thus a transformation of discrete random variables that reflect the underlying true compositions with measurement errors.
 As mentioned earlier, overlooking the measurement error in regressors may lead to inaccurate results.
 By treating $Z_{ij}$ as the true compositions, it is also overlooking the heteroskedasticity or overdispersion of $Z_{ij}$ caused by enormous uncontrollable factors of variation in sequencing, e.g., time, sampling location, or technical variability \citep{chen2013variable}.
-Secondly, the procedure requires $Z_{ij}>0$ while in reality, compositional data from next-generation sequencing often contain a lot of zeros due to rarity of certain components.
-Strategies to deal with the zeros include replacing zero counts by a subjectively chosen small number, such as 0.5, before normalizing counts into compositions \citep{aitchison2003statistical,martin2000zero,martin2003dealing,martin2015bayesian}, or imputing the entire composition matrix \citep{cao2017microbial} based on low-rank assumption.
+Secondly, the procedure requires $Z_{ij}>0$ while in reality, compositional data from next-generation sequencing often contain a lot of zeros due to the rarity of certain components.
+Strategies to deal with the zeros include replacing zero counts by a subjectively chosen small number, such as 0.5, before normalizing counts into compositions \citep{martin2000zero}, or imputing the entire composition matrix \citep{cao2020multisample} based on low-rank assumption.
 However, to the best of our knowledge, there is still no consensus on the best approach to deal with zero read counts in compositional data regression.